 Here the gap means the space between the bed and your body parts like the neck, lower back, and beneath the knees.
 Moreover, your selected pillow should be adjusted to your body’s shape, curves, and sleeping position.

 Taking much pressure, overthinking, and worrying will retard you from getting sound sleep.
 Those tasks will increase your brain’s activity.
 Moreover, some habits like entertaining negative thoughts and watching the clock will elevate anxiety which results in increasing pain levels.

 The last thing that we’re going to start off with is finding the right position to sleep, which is probably the most important thing.
 Just getting comfortable, being able to pass out, and taking the pressure off the back will ensure that you can select the right sleeping position.
 Here are two comfortable positions for sciatica patience.

 Why is my sciatica worse when I lie down?

 You already know the best position for sciatica patients.
 But sometimes some issue ignites sciatica pain when lying down even though ensuring the right position.
 Here we discuss those issues.

-FAQ: how to sleep with lower back pain and sciatica
+FAQ’s on How to sleep with lower back pain and sciatica.

 Why does sciatica get worse at night?